Adelophthalmoidea: Paleoecology

 Fossil of Adelophthalmus imhofi, exhibited at the Senckenberg Museum, Frankfurt.

-The adelophthalmids as a whole inhabited environments situated near the coastal realm, with preferences in lagoons, estuaries or deltas, which have reduced salinity.
+The adelophthalmoids as a whole inhabited environments situated near the coastal realm, with preferences in lagoons, estuaries or deltas, which have reduced salinity.
 A marine influence is commonly found in horizons (sections of the fossil site) that comprise eurypterids, but marine index fossils (fossils that indicate a marine environment and ecosystem) in many cases are not associated with eurypterids.
-In some cases, where the adelophthalmids are very rare, the fossils could have been deposited in a different place from the one they originated, exemplified by A. waterstoni, which is known from a single specimen that is in turn the only eurypterid of the zone, the Gogo Formation of Australia, where more than 2,000 crustaceans have been found.
+In some cases, where the adelophthalmoids are very rare, the fossils could have been deposited in a different place from the one they originated, exemplified by A. waterstoni, which is known from a single specimen that is in turn the only eurypterid of the zone, the Gogo Formation of Australia, where more than 2,000 crustaceans have been found.

-The first adelophthalmids, for example the Scottish Parahughmilleria hefteri, have been conserved in non-marine brackish-estuarine habitats, with possible tidal influence, although basal forms that inhabited completely marine deposits are known.
-This preference remained constant in Adelophthalmidae until Adelophthalmus appeared.
+The first adelophthalmoids, for example the Scottish Parahughmilleria hefteri, have been conserved in non-marine brackish-estuarine habitats, with possible tidal influence, although basal forms that inhabited completely marine deposits are known.
+This preference remained constant in Adelophthalmoidea until Adelophthalmus appeared.
 In deposits of the Early Devonian of Germany, where Parahughmilleria hefteri and Adelophthalmus sievertsi coexisted, a more obvious marine influence is observed in the sections dominated by Parahughmilleria than in those dominated by Adelophthalmus.
 This suggests that Adelophthalmus had a preference for habitats dominated by freshwater, unlike other more basal forms.
 This preference for freshwater habitats is stronger during the Bashkirian and Moscovian times (in the Late Carboniferous), times in which fossils of Adelophthalmus have been associated with freshwater bivalves and terrestrial organisms in coal-bearing strata (indicating a coal swamp environment).